 Shoreditch / Bar / Cuisine: Modern International

-The Maiden of Media: Whether its the exposed brickwork, the by-the-carafe wine, or the possibility of ping pong, girls love a good Book Club and this one is mostly frequented by those we label 'Media Types'.
+Whether its the exposed brickwork, the by-the-carafe wine, or the possibility of ping pong, girls love a good Book Club and this one is mostly frequented by those we label 'Media Types'.
 Asymmetrical haircuts, boutique clothing, and a massive pair of fek-off headphones.
 Throw in an Apple Mac laptop and a tendency to talk about perfecting the art of the flat white and you've got it.
 Tip: arrive early, eat, play pool downstairs, and watch beauty gather around you.
-Delicious!
+You lucky lucky fella!

 Greenwich / Bar / Cuisine: Eclectic

-The Student: Young, attractive, creative girls enjoying themselves to the point of reckless abandon, looking for someone to share their 'sex, drugs, & rock n roll'.
+Young, attractive, creative girls enjoying themselves to the point of reckless abandon, looking for someone to share their 'sex, drugs, & rock n roll'.
 The Amersham Arms certainly provides the rock n roll with its ramshackle live music venue, popular with Goldsmiths' local student body.
 A body that wears tight, grungy clothing and drink pints of Red Stripe.
 Hmmm.
-Friday's Whip It! indie nights are ideal for dirty, dirty fun so, as the neon sign above the door suggests: Take Courage.
+The indie nights are ideal for dirty, dirty fun so, as the neon sign above the door suggests: Take Courage.